 - How do they think their job can be improved?

 - Which stages do they find most plagued with bottlenecks, and what are those bottlenecks?

 - What kind of content is most helpful in moving leads down the sales funnel?

 Knowing the answers to these questions will help you figure out what’s working and what isn’t.
-Furthermore, as different sales representatives have different selling styles, you’ll learn different perspectives, helping you develop a sales process flowchart on your software that’s an accurate depiction of the whole team.
+And since different sales representatives have different selling styles, everyone's perspective is a piece of the larger puzzle.
+With this input, you can create a chart that accurately depicts how the whole team functions.

 You'll have a flowchart at this stage, but the job is far from over.

 Measure how well your team is doing.
 For example, think of how quickly reps respond to customer inquiries and questions.
 Or how long it takes for leads to go from one stage to another.

 Look for opportunities to make interactions with prospects and customers more meaningful, leading to more sales and repeat business.
 After all, the main point of creating and leveraging a sales process flowchart is to improve sales efficiency and bolster growth so that everyone can benefit and bring in more revenue.